 Genealogy According to Mormons

 This is an article I wrote years ago – before blogs existed.
-It has been published in the newsletters of several different genealogical societies and is the top reference on About.com for Mormons & Genealogy.
+It has been published in the newsletters of several different genealogical societies and used to be the top reference on About.com for Mormons & Genealogy.
 I have updated a little bit at the end to account for recent events…

 Members of The Church of Jesus Christ of Later-day Saints (Mormons) are prolific genealogists.
 Genealogical societies aside, one would be hard-pressed to find another religious, social, or political group that engages in more genealogy per capita.
 The two main reasons for this are rooted in the culture and doctrines of the Church.